 - Once approved, the loan amount will be disbursed in stages, either to your educational institution or directly to you for other expenses.

-Documents Required for OBC Education Loan
+Documents Required for PNB Education Loan

 Documents from the Applicant: